 They offer amazing images of simple, everyday products, often making them cool and appealing.

 Take a look at the product images below.
 How neat and trustworthy do they look?

 Again, you don’t need a large budget to create polished and professional product photos.
 In this guide, we’ll show you how to do it for $50.

 Branding should be central to every decision your company makes, including:

 And images are at the helm of your brand.
-They are the first to grab attention, instill trust, and invite customers to take a further look.
+They are the first to grab attention, instil trust, and invite customers to take a further look.

-Everything in an image—quality, subject matter, color theme and saturation—should speak in a uniform voice that resonates with your target audience.
+Everything in an image—quality, subject matter, colour theme and saturation—should speak in a uniform voice that resonates with your target audience.